-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - Romeo Ranoco/Reuters

-The bat drops the fruit (presumably infected with the virus) and a piglet eats it.
-The pig is later sold to a wet market vendor, who then sells the butchered swine to a casino restaurant in Hong Kong.
+The bat drops the fruit (presumably infected with the virus), and a piglet eats it.
+The pig is later sold to a market vendor, who then sells the butchered swine to a casino restaurant in Hong Kong.
 The chef prepares the pork before shaking hands with Emhoff, infecting her and kick-starting the pandemic.

-This is very akin to the way the Nipah virus spread to people in Malaysia and India.
+This is akin to the way the Nipah virus spread to people in Malaysia and India.

 The 2003 SARS epidemic, which killed 774 people, started in a similar manner.
-Chinese horseshoe bats passed the virus to civets sold at a wet market.
-People caught it from the civets.
+Chinese horseshoe bats passed the virus to civets.
+People then caught it from civets sold at a wet market.

 - source